 Electronic control panel

-If you’re in the market for a large microwave oven that can hold a bit more than average models, you may like the Sharp YC-MG81U-S. With a 28-litre capacity, it can easily accommodate large bowls and plates inside.
-Even better, owing to the extra-large 31.5-cm glass turntable, it fits a standard pizza or 2-kg chicken with no problem.
-So, with the ability to cook a hearty dinner for a company of up to 4 people, this microwave is great for family use or frequent gatherings.
+If you’re in the market for a large microwave oven that can hold a bit more than average models, the Sharp YC-MG81U-S can be the right fit for you.
+With its 28-litre capacity and extra-large 31.5-cm glass turntable, it can easily accommodate large bowls and plates and fit a standard pizza or 2-kg chicken, which makes it ideal for 4-5-person households.

 A Microwave with Grill Cooking